LuisM-Hernandez/zillow-automation/README.md

   1. [Need to have an account on zillow]
   2. [On line 16 add your Email]
   3. [On line 17 add your password]
-  4. [ON line 22 add a city]
+  4. [On line 22 add a city]
   5. [Lines 32 (beds), 33 (baths) and 38 (price) you can change it to whatever options you like]
   6. [On line 68 provide a zip code]

-  I made this as a learning experience using playwright, its functional but still in development for further improvements
+  I made this as a learning experience using playwright, its functional but still in development for further improvements.
+  It will only run firefox web browser for the automation because bot detection is quicker on Chrome.

   ## Test
   ```